reusejs/all/README.md

 This section assumes that the library is already created, and you are looking to contribute.

 1. All the libraries sit inside libs folders
+2. During development, you can use NextJS preview Repo to test the components in react

+### Create Next App

+- To create a new nextjs app `npx nx generate @nrwl/next:application <app> --js`
+- To create a new reactjs app `npx nx generate @nrwl/react:application account --js`
+- To remove an application `npx nx g @nrwl/workspace:remove <app-name>`

 Creating publishable libraries